awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell320.md

 **To load the layout file and Boot2 bootloader**

-1. Change directories to the root of the Amazon FreeRTOS download \(*<BASE\_FOLDER>*\)\.
+1. Change directories to the root of the Amazon FreeRTOS download\.

 1. Run the `flashprog.py` Python script with the `-l` and `--boot2` options:

    ```
-   ./lib/third_party/mcu_vendor/marvell/WMSDK/mw320/sdk/tools/OpenOCD/flashprog.py \\
+   ./vendors/marvell/WMSDK/mw320/sdk/tools/OpenOCD/flashprog.py \\
-   -l lib/third_party/mcu_vendor/marvell/WMSDK/mw320/sdk/tools/OpenOCD/mw300/layout.txt \\
+   -l vendors/marvell/WMSDK/mw320/sdk/tools/OpenOCD/mw300/layout.txt \\
-   --boot2 lib/third_party/mcu_vendor/marvell/WMSDK/mw320/boot2/bin/boot2.bin
+   --boot2 vendors/marvell/WMSDK/mw320/boot2/bin/boot2.bin
    ```

-   The `flashprog` script writes a layout to the flash, according to the default layout configuration defined in `<BASE_FOLDER>/lib/third_party/mcu_vendor/marvell/WMSDK/mw320/sdk/tools/OpenOCD/mw300/layout.txt`\.
+   The `flashprog` script writes a layout to the flash, according to the default layout configuration defined in `vendors/marvell/WMSDK/mw320/sdk/tools/OpenOCD/mw300/layout.txt`\.
 The layout holds partitioned information about the flash\.

    The script also writes a bootloader to the flash\.
-The bootloader is located at `<BASE_FOLDER>/lib/third_party/mcu_vendor/marvell/WMSDK/mw320/boot2/bin/boot2.bin`\.
+The bootloader is located at `vendors/marvell/WMSDK/mw320/sdk/boot2/bin/boot2.bin`\.
 The bootloader loads the microcontroller’s firmware image after it is flashed to the board\.

    You should see output similar to the following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/marvell-flashprog.png)